JRBM-png/Beginner-homelab/README.md

 <img width="571" height="412" alt="setting up nat network" src="https://github.com/user-attachments/assets/d1c36ed8-92f4-46ed-9293-105b91eca216" />

-Here I am setting up the nat network, this would be the router normally
+Here I am setting up the nat network, this would be the router normally by doing this it allows the two vms to communuicate with eachother

 <img width="571" height="412" alt="connecting ubuntu to nat network" src="https://github.com/user-attachments/assets/a749afa1-d8bb-4a71-9d8c-2c76e40aff0a" />

-After setting up the nat network I connected ubuntu to it by selecting it as the network adapter instead of the default option
+After setting up the nat network I connected ubuntu to it by selecting it as the network adapter instead of the default option this ensures they are on the same network

 <img width="571" height="412" alt="connecting kali to nat network" src="https://github.com/user-attachments/assets/f4fe955a-34c1-481d-9ce6-fc612ba641fb" />